Mani-Bala/gradingsystem-core/README.md

    * View score range.

 I have done these features with web application on first demonstration.
-After completion of 1st Demo, I had spend some hours for Styling web pages and Designing
+I had spend some hours for Styling web pages and Designing, After completion of 1st Demo.